rundeck/docs/docs/administration/projects/node-execution/powershell.md

 It could be necessary to change the user’s log-on in tomcat service when the remote connection does not work:

 ![Tomcat settings](~@assets/img/powershell-troubleshooting.png)

+For more information about installing and configuring Windows Remote Nodes, see [Windows Remote Nodes](https://docs.microsoft.com/en-us/windows/win32/winrm/installation-and-configuration-for-windows-remote-management#:~:text=To%20configure%20WinRM%20with%20default,command%20at%20a%20command%20prompt).

 ## Use utf-8 scripts